sunpy/sunpy/docs/guide/acquiring_data/database.rst

 2.2 Adding entries from a directory of FITS files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Adding all FITS files from a directory works by calling the method
-:meth:`Database.add_from_dir` and passing the desired directory to it.
+`Database.add_from_dir` and passing the desired directory to it.
 By
 setting the keyword argument ``ignore_already_added`` to ``True``, no
 exception is raised if it is attempted to add an already existing entry